Piracicaba Sao Paulo, Brazil Travel Guide

 Mosquito-borne diseases like Dengue, Zika, and Chikungunya are present.
 Food and waterborne illnesses can occur.
 Sunburn and heatstroke are risks due to the strong tropical sun.

-Brazil has a public healthcare system (SUS) available to all, but facilities can get packed.
+Brazil has a public healthcare system (SUS) reachable by all, but facilities might be busy.
 Private hospitals offer a higher standard of care and are recommended for travelers.
 They require payment or international Travel insurance.

 Piracicaba caters to diverse budgets.

 The official currency of Brazil is the Brazilian Real (BRL), symbolized as R$.
-Cash machines are common in banks, supermarkets, and shopping malls.
+Atms are easy to find in banks, supermarkets, and shopping malls.
 Inform your bank of your travel plans to prevent card blocks.
 Visa and MasterCard are usually accepted in hotels, restaurants, and larger shops.

 Always carry some cash, as smaller establishments or street vendors may only accept cash.
 Avoid exchanging money with individuals on the street; this is unsafe.
 Exchange houses are less common in Piracicaba than in larger cities.